-Generally we will collect personal information from you, and only to the extent necessary to provide the product or service you requested or to carry out our internal administrative operations.
+Generally we will collect personal information from you, but only to the extent necessary to provide the product or service you requested or to carry out our internal administrative operations.
 We will collect personal information from you by lawful and fair means and not in an unreasonable intrusive way.
-The kinds of personal information that we collect will vary depending upon our interaction with you but may include:
+The types of personal information that we collect will vary depending upon our interaction with you but may include:

 Generally, we collect personal information when you:

 Sometimes we collect personal information about you from other sources, for example:

 Also, from time to time DataTools collects personal information about individuals who are not customers.
 This is usually where we collect the name and business contact details of a person who is the contact in a government agency or company with whom we deal.
 DataTools’ policy is to only use personal information collected from non-customers for the main business purpose for which it was collected.

 “Unsolicited” personal information is personal information about an individual that an organisation has unintentionally received.
 This is an uncommon occurrence for DataTools, but should it happen, we will protect your personal information with the same rigour as we treat personal information that we intended to collect.
 If we could not have collected this information through our normal processes, we will de-identify that information as soon as we can.

 DataTools may hold your personal information in electronic or hard copy format or a combination of both.
 This personal information may be combined or linked with other information held about you, including information that we receive from third parties.
 We have taken a number of physical, electronic and procedural steps to protect your personal information from misuse, interference, loss, unauthorised access, modification or disclosure.